 A common email segmentation tip for Valentine’s Day email marketing is to use gender-based segmentation.
 For example, if you’re selling loungewear and lingerie, this is the kind of content you’d send to men.

-However, this type of segmentation is not common now — we had a hard time finding a proper example!
+However, this type of segmentation is less common now — we had a hard time finding a proper example!
 Content like this excludes entire groups of people.
 So, with more companies embracing inclusive marketing, you can see more Valentine’s Day email examples like this:

 Yes, this campaign is not segmented but it doesn’t assume anything about the reader and allows them to decide for themselves and choose gifts according to their relationship situation — it cares more about customers than “treat her/him” emails.

-Feeling stuck figuring out a perfect Valentine’s Day subject line?
+Not sure what to write for your Valentine’s Day subject line?
 Here are some tips to consider:

 For your inspiration, we picked some great Valentine’s Day subject line ideas from real campaigns on Milled.